Aalyahmonday/ytbplus/Building.md

 cd ./uYouPlus && git submodule update --init --recursive
 ```

-3. **Important:** Open `Makefile` and edit the path to your decrypted YouTube IPA.
+3. Make the `buildapp.sh` script executable
 ```
-open ./Makefile
+chmod +x ./buildapp.sh
 ```

-4. Optional: Customize the app the way you want.
-I highly recommend you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage).
+4. _Optional: add or remove any tweaks you want.
+I highly recommend you take a look at the [theos-jailed wiki](https://github.com/kabiroberai/theos-jailed/wiki/Usage)._

-5. In the project root folder, run:
+5. Run the script and Drag & Drop the decrypted YouTube IPA into the terminal window when it asks you
 ```
-make clean package
+./buildapp.sh
 ```

-6. Grab a coffee ☕️ The process might take several minutes.
+✔︎ That's it!
+Grab a coffee ☕️ The process might take several minutes.
 The IPA is stored in `./uYouPlus/packages`
 ![Screen Shot 2022-02-15 at 15 37 58](https://user-images.githubusercontent.com/52943116/154024200-f9cf8726-5536-4d68-a649-96649bc99e40.png)

 ***